Anwar Uddin: Playing career

 Uddin was the first Bangladeshi to play professional football in England and the first British Asian to captain a football club in the top four divisions of English football.
 He began his football career at West Ham United, working his way up through their youth and reserve teams where he was captain.
 He was in West Ham's victorious 1999 FA Youth Cup winning squad that defeated Coventry City.
 Although highly regarded, as a bright talented traditional English defender, he was never able to break through into the first team and in February 2002 moved to Sheffield Wednesday on a free transfer.

 His stay was brief as after the collapse of ITV Digital, Sheffield Wednesday could not afford to keep him due to financial difficulties.
 He moved to Bristol Rovers the following summer after only four months and no appearances.
 He was an almost ever present in the following season until the end of October, picking up a serious groin injury which he was to struggle with for the rest of the season.
 At Bristol Rovers he scored his first career goal in a 2–2 draw with York City.

 After making a few appearances the following season he was loaned out to Hereford United and Telford United, and was released by Bristol Rovers at the end of the season.

 During the summer of 2004, Uddin signed for Dagenham & Redbridge.
 He became the captain of the team.
-At the time, Uddin was just one of only five professional British Asians playing in the Football League and Premiership, where it is estimated that Asians only make up 0.2 per cent of players in clubs' centres of excellence and academies.
+At the time, Anwar was just one of only five professional British Asians playing in the Football League and Premiership, where it is estimated that Asians only make up 0.2 per cent of players in clubs' centres of excellence and academies.

 On 1 September 2009, Uddin signed on loan for Grays Athletic.

 In June 2010, Uddin left Dagenham to sign for League Two club Barnet and he was appointed captain ahead of the 2010–11 season.
 He scored his first and only goal for Barnet in a 3–1 win at Bradford City on 8 January 2011.

 In 2011, following the departure of manager Martin Allen, Uddin was appointed as caretaker assistant-manager to Giuliano Grazioli at Barnet making him the first ever British-Asian to take up a coaching position in English football.

-On 30 January 2012, it was announced that Uddin had had his contract terminated by mutual consent.
+On 30 January 2012, Uddin had had his contract terminated by mutual consent.
 A few days later, he signed for Conference South side Sutton United.
 On 28 June 2012, he signed for fellow Conference South side Eastbourne Borough.
 In June 2013, Uddin retired from football and left Eastbourne in order to pursue a career in football coaching.